bourumir-wyngs/rs-opw-kinematics/README.md

       BY_PREV,
     ));

-  println!("If we do not have the previous pose yet, we can now ask to prever the pose \
+  println!("If we do not have the previous pose yet, we can now ask to prefer the pose \
     closer to the center of constraints.");
   let solutions = robot.inverse_continuing(&pose, &CONSTRAINT_CENTERED);
   dump_solutions(&solutions);